 The same principle is applied to anxiety as you’re trying to relax, ease some of that tension, reduce your heart rate, etc. Physical activity also helps distract you from what you’re experiencing.

 You don’t need to spend the entire day working out when a simple run, swim, or dance will do the trick.
-Also, remember not to exert yourself too much and pick an exercise that you’ll enjoy.
+Also, remember not to exert yourself too much and

 7 Ways to Help Someone Having a Panic Attack